10 TIPS FOR SOCIAL MEDIA MARKETING

 A great video is not only engaging but also shows that you are ready to go that extra mile to provide useful content to your fans.
 This can include tutorials or informative talks and animations, customer testimonials or just appeal visually.
-Videos are particularly suitable for platforms such as Instagram and Vine.
+Videos are particularly suitable for platforms such as Instagram.
 Be informative and compelling, make sure your videos are consistent with your brand.

 Social Media is increasingly becoming a popular customer service channel.
 42% of Facebook users expect a response from the brands within and hour, and further 41% within a day.
 Higher responsiveness leads to a stronger connection between the brand and its consumers, higher purchase rates and better chances for shares, taggings and retweets.